akeneo/onboarder-helpcenter/content/md/retailer-onboarder/first-steps/retailer-synchronization.md

 As a consequence, the family, the attribute groups, attributes and attribute options will be synchronized with the relevant Supplier Onboarder in all the selected locales if attributes are localizable.
 -->

 It means that suppliers are able to filter on the product grid using these attributes and to create products belonging to this family.
-In addition to that, in the PIM Product Form, only the suppliers linked to the product family will be displayed in the supplier dropdown.
+In addition to that, in the PIM Product Edit Form, only the suppliers linked to the product family will be displayed in the supplier dropdown.

 ::: info
 Catalog structure updates are also synchronized with the relevant Supplier Onboarder.
 For example, if you add a new required attribute for a family for the Onboarder channel, it will be automatically synchronized on the relevant Supplier Onboarder.